Thought Leadership > Advocacy

 Practical Tips for Families

-• 1The Kitchen Test: Instead of banning a parent from the kitchen due to safety fears, adapt the environment.
-Get a stool for sitting while chopping, or buy pre-cut vegetables.
+• 1The Kitchen Test: Instead of banning a parent from the kitchen because you're worried about safety, adapt the environment.
+Get a stool so they can sit while chopping, or buy pre-cut vegetables.
 Let them remain the chef of their own life.

-• 2Tech Inclusion: Don't assume technology is 'too hard' for them.
-I've seen 90-year-olds master iPads to FaceTime grandchildren.
-Patience in teaching tech opens up their world and fights isolation.
+• 2Tech Inclusion: Please don't assume technology is "too hard" for them.
+I've seen 90-year-olds master iPads to FaceTime their grandchildren.
+A little patience in teaching tech opens up their world and fights isolation in a powerful way.

 • 3Memory Support Peer Groups: Encourage participation in groups where they are peers, not patients.
-Being around others with similar challenges reduces shame and fosters a sense of community and shared strength.
+Being around others with similar challenges reduces shame and builds a real sense of community and shared strength.

-• 4Review Your Vocabulary: Eliminate 'honey,' 'sweetie,' or 'young lady' when speaking to elders you don't know well.
-Use their proper names unless invited to do otherwise.
+• 4Review Your Vocabulary: Drop the "honey," "sweetie," or "young lady" when speaking to elders you don't know well.
+Use their proper names unless they invite you to do otherwise.
+It's a small thing that carries a lot of respect.

 Vanessa Valerio